britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 requires that the injected metadata not interfere with normal protocol operation, even if the exposed metadata is not used by any far endpoint.

-The hypercookie injection attack is related to another, technically equivalent attack, hypercookie coercion.
-In this attack, the attacker requires the client endpoint to inject the hypercookie itself, and uses in-band verification techniques to determine whether the hypercookie was correctly applied, blocking traffic which does not carry the hypercookie.
+The hypercookie injection attack is related to another, largely equivalent attack, hypercookie coercion.
+In this attack, the attacker requires the client endpoint to expose the hypercookie itself, and uses in-band verification techniques to determine whether the hypercookie was correctly applied, blocking traffic which does not carry it.

-This document is concerned only with identification through hypercookie injection at the transport layer, as this is possible even when the application layer is encrypted using TLS or other encryption schemes that operate above the transport layer.
+This document is concerned only with identification through hypercookie injection at the transport and network layers, as this is possible even when the application layer is encrypted using TLS or other encryption schemes that operate above the transport layer.
 Application layer hypercookie injection is out of scope, as are identification methods using traffic fingerprinting.
 It is also concerned only with TCP as defined, not as implemented and deployed;